Skip to content

 /edikt:sdlc:planPhased execution plan with pre-flight specialist review

-/edikt:sdlc:reviewPost-implementation specialist review — routes to domain agents
+/edikt:sdlc:code-reviewPost-implementation specialist review — routes to domain agents

 /edikt:sdlc:driftVerify implementation matches spec, PRD, and ADRs